 Oracle Database QoS Management uses a standardized set of metrics, which are collected by all the servers in the system.
 There are two types of metrics used to measure the response time of work requests: performance metrics and resource metrics.
 These metrics enable direct observation of the wait time incurred by work requests in each Performance Class, for each resource requested, as the work request traverses the servers, networks, and storage devices that form the system.
 Another type of metric, the Performance Satisfaction Metric, measures how well the Performance Objectives for a Performance Class are being met.

 Performance metrics measure the response time (the difference between the time a request comes in and the time a response is sent out).
-The response time for all database client calls in a Performance Class is averaged and presented as the average response time, measured as calls for second.
+The response time for all database client requests in a Performance Class is averaged and presented as the average response time, measured in seconds for a database request.

 Resource usage time—measures how much time was spent using the resource for each work request